SamanthaNeilen/JekyllBlog/BlogJekyll/_posts/2017-11-24-managing a sql server database from a visual studio database project.markdown

 	<img src="{{"/assets/images/20171124/ManagementStudioUpgrade.png" | relative_url }}" alt="SQL Management Studio Upgrade"/>
 </p>
 <p>
-	If you are using VSTS for authomatic deployments, you can add a step to deploy dacpac files.
+	If you are using VSTS for automatic deployments, you can add a step to deploy dacpac files.
 </p>
 <p>
 	Below are some references to documentation about the topics discussed in this post:<br/>